On the Size Control of the Hybrid Test for Predictive Ability: 4. Monte Carlo simulation

-For simulation, we draw realized relative risks independently from a normal distribution, i.e., $d_{t} \sim \text{i.i.d.}~ N(-\mu \lambda_{M_0}, V)$ where $\mu$ is a positive number and $\lambda_{M_0}$ is an $M$ dimensional vector of which first $M_0$ elements are zeros and the rest $M-M_0$ elements are ones. $M_0$ refers to the number of the alternative forecasting methods of which risks are the same as that of the benchmark, i.e., $M_0=|\{d_m : d_m=0, m=1, \cdots, M\}|$.
-The relative risk $d =-\mu \lambda_k$ is non-positive and hence the design satisfies the null hypothesis.
-The i.i.d. observations imply that Assumption \ref{as:weakconv} and Assumption \ref{as:bconsistency} are satisfied.
+For simulation, we draw realized relative risks independently from a normal distribution, i.e., $d_{t} \sim \text{i.i.d.}~ N(- \lambda_{M_0}, V)$ where $\lambda_{M_0}$ is an $M$ dimensional vector of which the first $M_0$ elements are zeros and the rest $M-M_0$ elements are ones. $M_0$ refers to the number of the alternative forecasts of which expected risks are the same as that of the benchmark as before.
+The relative risk $\mu =-c \lambda_k$ is non-positive and hence the design satisfies the null hypothesis.
+The i.i.d. observations imply that Assumption \ref{as:stationarity}, \ref{as:weakconv} and \ref{as:bconsistency} are satisfied.
 The variance-covariance matrix $V$ is designed to satisfy the third condition of Theorem \ref{prop:mains}.
-The off-diagonal elements of the variance matrix $V$ are zeros and the $M$ diagonal elements are determined by a random draw from the uniform distribution over $[1,2]$ at the beginning of the simulation and are fixed during the simulation.
+The off-diagonal elements of the variance matrix $V$ are zeros and the $M$ diagonal elements are determined by a random draw from a uniform distribution over $[1,2]$ at the beginning of the simulation and are fixed during the simulation.

-The sample size $n$ is 200 and hence we draw $M \times n$ random numbers.
+The sample size $n$ is 200 and we draw $M \times n$ random numbers.
 The number of Monte Carlo repetitions and the bootstrap samples are 5,000 and 500 respectively.
-The number of alternative forecasting methods is chosen from $M \in \{50, 100\}$.
-For the significance level $\alpha$, we consider 0.01, 0.05, and 0.10.
-We use $\gamma=0.5$ as recommended by \cite{song2012testing}, and $\kappa_n = \sqrt{\log n}$ for the tuning parameter in the modified hybrid test as recommended by AS.
+For the number of alternative forecasts, we consider $M \in \{50, 100\}$.
+For the significance level, we consider 0.01, 0.05, and 0.10.
+We use $\gamma=0.5$ as recommended by \cite{song2012testing}, and $\kappa_n = \sqrt{\log n}$ for the tuning parameter in the modified hybrid test as recommended by \cite{andrews2010inference}.

-Table 2 reports the simulated rejection probabilities.
-Hyb. indicates the hybrid test while Boot. and Simu. refer to the modified test with the bootstrap-based and simulation-based critical values respectively.
+Table \hyperref[tab:MCsimu]{2} reports the simulated rejection probabilities.
+Hyb. indicates the hybrid test in \eqref{eq:hybridtest} while Boot. and Simu. refer to the modified hybrid test in Definition \hyperref[def:modifiedhybridtest]{1} with the bootstrap-based and simulation-based critical values in \eqref{eq:type2cv} and \eqref{eq:type1cv} respectively.